tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ### ToInsertStatement
 **v1.8.0**

-Generates raw string Insert Into, but does not execute it.
+Generates raw string Insert Into statement, but does not execute it.

 ```C#
 Movie movie = new()